Python Types Intro¶

 Type Hints with Metadata Annotations¶

-Python also has a feature that allows putting additional metadata in these type hints using Annotated
+Python also has a feature that allows putting additional metadata in these type hints using Annotated.

 from typing import Annotated